 Reason: From the documentation provided the visitors could not determine where in the assessment regulations there was a clear statement regarding aegrotat awards.
 This SET requires the programme documentation to clearly state that an aegrotat award will not provide eligibility for admission to the Register.
 The visitors could not determine from the documentation how the programme team ensured that students understood that aegrotat awards would not enable them to be eligible to apply to the Register.
-The visitors therefore require the programme documentation to be updated to clearly specify that an aegrotat award would not provide eligibility for admission to the Register.
+The visitors therefore require the programme documentation to be updated to clearly specify that an aegrotat award would not provide eligibility for admission to the Register award to clearly specify that an aegrotat award would not provide eligibility for admission to the Register.
 This is to provide clarity for students and to ensure that this standard is met.